-The seminal work of the Horodecki's \cite{Horodecki1995} establishes necessary and sufficient conditions on the state preparation in order to violate CHSH inequalities by means of {\it local } measurements.
+The Horodeckis' seminal work \cite{Horodecki1995} establishes necessary and sufficient conditions on the state preparation in order to violate CHSH inequalities by means of {\it local} measurements.
 However, it was noted in \cite{PhysRevA.91.042103} that one would need non-Clifford measurements.
 Because of the state-effect duality, though, it is clear that one could just perform measurements that are neutral from the stabilizer resources point of view if one prepares the state with the required resources.
-Let us make an example.
-Define the CHSH operator (we omit the tensor product symbol when not strictly necessary) \ba B_0 := X\otimes (X+Z)+Z\otimes(-X+Z)=XX+XZ-ZX+ZZ \, . \ea
+Let us consider an example.
+We work in the Hilbert space of two qubits ${\mathcal H}_{AB} \equiv {\mathcal H}_{A} \otimes {\mathcal H}_{B}$ and define the `resource free' CHSH operator (we omit the tensor product symbol when not strictly necessary) \ba B_0 := X\otimes (X+Z)+Z\otimes(-X+Z)=XX+XZ-ZX+ZZ \, . \ea